Ada-Developers-Academy/core-unit-2/update-and-delete/update-and-delete.md

 ### Before This Lesson

-The Hello Books API should have:
+This lesson uses the Hello Books API.
+Before beginning this lesson, the Hello Books API should have:

-- A `hello_books` database
+- A `hello_books_development` database
-- A `books` table defined
+- A `book` table defined
 - A `Book` model defined
 - Endpoints defined for these RESTful routes:
   - `GET` to `/books`